Jennifer Ringley: Washington D.C.

 She began charging for access to her site, allowing both paid and free access with the paid access updating the images more frequently than the free access.
 She added more pages to her website that included pictures of her cats and ferrets.
 Her site was doing well as she stayed home and listed her profession as "web designer" for her site.

 As Ringley attracted a following both on and off the Internet, more than 100 media outlets from The Wall Street Journal to Modern Ferret ran features.
 Ringley owned several ferrets and Modern Ferret featured Jenni and one of her pets on the front cover.
 As an actress, she was cast in "Rear Windows '98," a 1998 episode of the TV series Diagnosis: Murder, portraying Joannecam, a fictionalized version of herself.
 She also hosted her own Internet talk show titled The Jennishow on The Sync, an early webcasting network based in Laurel, Maryland.

-Ringley's standard of living improved with a new larger apartment, expensive furniture and several business trips to Amsterdam with her accountant.
+Ringley's standard of living improved with a larger apartment, expensive furniture, and several business trips to Amsterdam with her accountant.
 She claimed that the experience improved her self-image and self body image.
 Ringley began to take trips to visit other cam girls, including Ana Voog of Anacam.com.

 At the height of her popularity, an estimated three to four million people watched JenniCam.org daily.
 She eventually purchased the domain jennicam.com as well.
-She appeared July 31, 1998 as a guest on the Late Show with David Letterman.
+She appeared as a guest on the Late Show with David Letterman.
 At the end of the interview, and even after having been corrected once, Letterman plugged the site as Jennicam.net instead of the correct Jennicam.com (Ringley owned both Jennicam.com and Jennicam.org).
 People visiting the previously non-existent Jennicam.net found a pornographic site with the greeting, "Thanks Dave".

 She also appeared on The Today Show and World News Tonight With Peter Jennings.

 In 1999, clips from The Jennishow were included in the Museum of Modern Art's exhibition "Fame After Photography."